 Final Word on Knowing Just Enough to Be Dangerous

-To help minimize the danger you are exposing your capital to, always utilize a per-trade and per-day risk management strategy.
+To help minimize the danger of losing money, implement a per-trade and per-day risk management strategy.
 Test and practice your strategy in diverse market conditions before using it with real capital.
-Don't take your broker for granted, as sending them money is one of the biggest trades you ever make.
+Don't take your broker for granted, as sending them money is one of the biggest trades you'll ever make.
 Technology is great, but it has drawbacks, too.
-Have redundant systems in place in case you get disconnected from your broker, and always have stop loss orders on any open trade.
+Have redundant systems in place in case you get disconnected from your broker, and always have stop-loss orders on any open trade.